mkikets99/CAHBotDatabase/packs/en/barddispprof/README.md

 | the first cock |
 | the flower that's like thy face |
 | the foot of a flea |
-| the four,
-or the three,
+| the four,or the three,
 or the two |
 | the French lord, Monsieur Le Bon |
 | the frozen bosom of the north |